tarakanbg/ptd.vateud.net/README.md

 * Examiner
 * Participating pilot(s)

-Not that when creating or editing an examination only the trainees who haven't been examined yet will be available for inclusion.
+Note that when creating or editing an examination only the trainees who haven't been examined yet will be available for inclusion.
 Changing some of this data triggers __email notifications__.
 See "Email automation" section below.